moonryc/WSLManager/README.md

-<h1>WSL Manager</h1>
+#WSL Manager

-<h2>Table Of Contents</h2>
+###Table Of Contents</h2>

-<h3>*Known Bugs</h3>
+####Known Bugs</h3>
-<h3>*New Features</h3>
+####New Features</h3>
-<h3>*How To Use</h3>
+####How To Use</h3>
-<h3>*Upcoming Features</h3>
+####Upcoming Features</h3>

-<h2>--------------------------------------</h2>
-<h3>Know Bugs:</h3>
+### Know Bugs:
-<ul>Currently at this time the following features do not work</ul>
+* Currently at this time the following features do not work
-<ul>Install GUI Tools does not work properly yet, and is permenatly greyed out until the feature is fully implemented</ul>
+* Install GUI Tools does not work properly yet
-<ul>Open Distro GUI currently is non functional, and is permenatly greyed out until the feature is fully implemented</ul>
+* Open Distro GUI currently is non functional
-<h2>--------------------------------------</h2>
-<h3>New Features:</h3>
-<ul >Upgrade and Downgrade distros easily using the drop down next to the Convert Distro button to select the version you would like to convert to.
-(Note: the button will grey out if your selected distro is already the version in which you selected</ul>
-<h2>--------------------------------------</h2>
+* Loggin in using a specific user currently does not work
+* After launching the selected distro, the text in the drop down menu does not update properly but the buttons will.

+###New Features:
+* Upgrade distros to WSL2 easily by using the Distro Tools

-<h3>How To Use:</h3>
+###How To Use:
-<ul>Select the distro that you want to launch from the first drop down box (note program does not install WSL distros for you)</ul>
+* Select the distro that you want to launch from the first drop down box (note program does not install WSL distros for you)
-<ul>Select how you wish to login, if you select default it will login as whoever the default user is.
-If you select User put the desired username in and select Start Selected Distro (note you will recive and error if the user does not exist)</ul>
+* Select how you wish to login, if you select default it will login as whoever the default user is.
+If you select User put the desired username in and select Start Selected Distro (note you will recive and error if the user does not exist)
-<ul>When ready to terminate a particular distro select the distro you wish to terminate in the first drop down menu and select Shut Down Selected Distro</ul>
+* When ready to terminate a particular distro select the distro you wish to terminate in the first drop down menu and select Shut Down Selected Distro
-<ul>If you wish to terminate all active WSL Distros click Shut Down All Distros</ul>
+* If you wish to terminate all active WSL Distros click Shut Down All Distros
-<ul>Select Upgrade to WSL2 to convert your outdated distro to WSL2 (a requirment for future GUI use) (Note this can not be done while the distro is running)</ul>
+* Select Upgrade to WSL2 to convert your outdated distro to WSL2 (a requirment for future GUI use) (Note this can not be done while the distro is running)
-<ul>If the WSL2 button is greyed out then your distro is already on WSL2 or the distro is currently running</ul>
+* If the WSL2 button is greyed out then your distro is already on WSL2 or the distro is currently running

-<h2>--------------------------------------</h2>
-<h3>Upcoming Features:</h3>
+###Upcoming Features:
-<ul>Install Gui packages required for opening the Linux distro in Remote Desktop</ul>
+* Install Gui packages required for opening the Linux distro in Remote Desktop
-<ul>Note significant progress has been made on the Install GUI packages tool.
+* Note significant progress has been made on the Install GUI packages tool.
 It is not 100% finished yet but It should be finished within the next week.
-I just want to push to the repository some of the progress that has been made before something tragic happens.</ul>
+I just want to push to the repository some of the progress that has been made before something tragic happens.
-<ul>Open Distro GUI, currently the button is non-functional</ul>
+* Open Distro GUI, currently the button is non-functional
-<ul> Removing/uninstalling Distros</ul>
+* Removing/uninstalling Distros
-<ul>Possibly installing distros</ul>
-<h2>--------------------------------------</h2>
+* Possibly installing distros